Kalvin-W/Project-1/README.md

 <h3>Automated ELK Stack Deployment

-<body>The files in this repository were used to configure the network depicted below.
+<plain>The files in this repository were used to configure the network depicted below.

 ![](Images/Digrams/Redteam_Network_DM.PNG)